What is Business Process Management?

 |Processes||The tasks and workflows that build the process and produce an outcome.|

-Understanding the end-to-end process and how it contributes to overall business strategy is key.
+Understanding the types of business processes and how each contributes to overall strategy is key.

 |Technology||Software, systems, and tools that enable the process.
 This may include a wide range of apps, an automation platform, or BPM software.|